Breath of Fire III – 1997 Developer Interviews

 —Are there any particular things that you’re excited for long-time fans of the series to experiences?

-Ikehara: I think the mood and the humor, especially, which is something we’ve carried over from the previous games.
+Ikehara: I think the mood and the humor, especially, is something we’ve carried over from the previous games.
 Funny enemy names like “hustle jijii” (Hustle Gramps).
 I think old fans will be pleased with what we’ve done there.

 —One thing I noticed is that, along with the comical side you just mentioned, there’s also a more serious dimension to be found in this game.
 Ikehara, would you say that your image of Breath of Fire trends more towards the light-hearted?